-Business-TFS Financial Corporation (the "Holding Company"), a federally chartered stock holding company, conducts its principal activities through its wholly owned subsidiaries.
+Business-TFS Financial Corporation, a federally chartered stock holding company, conducts its principal activities through its wholly owned subsidiaries.
 The principal line of business of the Company is retail consumer banking, including mortgage lending, deposit gathering, and other insignificant financial services.
-Third Federal Savings and Loan Association of Cleveland, MHC ("Third Federal Savings, MHC"), its federally chartered mutual holding company parent, currently owns 73.50% of the outstanding shares of common stock of the Company.
+Third Federal Savings and Loan Association of Cleveland, MHC, its federally chartered mutual holding company parent, currently owns 73.94% of the outstanding shares of common stock of the Company.

-The Company's primary operating subsidiaries include Third Federal Savings and Loan Association of Cleveland (the "Association" or "Third Federal Savings and Loan") and Third Capital, Inc. ("Third Capital").
-The Association is a federal savings association, which provides retail loan and savings products to its customers in Ohio and Florida, through its 39 full-service branches, eight loan production offices, customer service call center and internet site.
+The Company's primary operating subsidiaries include the Association and Third Capital, Inc. The Association is a federal savings association, which provides retail loan and savings products to its customers in Ohio and Florida, through its 38 full-service branches, eight loan production offices, customer service call center and internet site.
 The Association also provides savings products and first mortgage refinance loans in states outside of its branch footprint.
-Third Capital was formed to hold non-thrift investments and subsidiaries, which include a limited liability company that acquires and manages commercial real estate, a Vermont captive reinsurance company, an entity that pursues merger and acquisition opportunities and investments in private equity investment funds.
+Third Capital, Inc. was formed to hold non-thrift investments and subsidiaries, which include a limited liability company that acquires and manages commercial real estate, a Vermont captive reinsurance company, an entity that pursues merger and acquisition opportunities and investments in private equity investment funds.

-Principles of Consolidation-The consolidated financial statements of the Company include the accounts of the Holding Company and its wholly owned subsidiaries.
+Principles of Consolidation-The consolidated financial statements of the Company include the accounts of TFS Financial Corporation and its wholly owned subsidiaries.
 Intercompany balances and transactions have been eliminated in consolidation.